Pyramid-Systems-Inc/Myriad-Mind/roadmap/README.md

 ## Overview

-This roadmap breaks down the Myriad implementation into **5 focused phases**, each with specific deliverables and acceptance criteria.
-Each phase builds on the previous one, creating a complete, production-ready cognitive AI system.
+This roadmap breaks down the Myriad implementation into **12 comprehensive phases**, evolving from a basic MVP to a complete **Artificial General Intelligence (AGI)** system with human-level cognitive capabilities.
+Each phase builds on the previous one, following a biomimetic architecture inspired by neuroscience.

-### Implementation Phases
+### Core Implementation Phases (MVP to Production)

 | Phase | Focus | Duration | Key Deliverable |
 |-------|-------|----------|----------------|